poulet-lab/Bpod_Stepper/README.md

       GET 1 uInt16: RMS current [mA]

 * #### Set chopper mode
   You can select between two different chopper modes: a voltage chopper and a PWM chopper.
 The voltage chopper offers extremely quiet operation at standstill and low to medium speeds.
-The PWM chopper is better suited for higher speeds.
+Depending on the use case, the PWM chopper can perform better at higher speeds.
 Refer to [the Trinamic website](https://www.trinamic.com/technology/motor-control-technology/chopper-modes/) for more details.

       PUT 1 uInt8:  67 ('C')
       PUT 1 uInt8:  chopper mode [0 = PWM chopper, 1 = voltage chopper]